Sam Kerr (Scottish footballer): Rangers

 In December 2020, Kerr moved to Rangers on a pre-contract arrangement agreed six months earlier (teammate Kirsty Howat made the same switch).
 In the 2021–22 season, she scored the first-ever goal scored by the women's team at Ibrox Stadium in a win over Aberdeen, and was named in the PFA Scotland Team of the Year as Rangers won the SWPL championship for the first time.

+Bayern Munich

+Kerr signed a three-year contract with Bayern Munich on 30 May 2023.
+She was part of the squad which won the Frauen-Bundesliga in the 2023-24 season.

+Liverpool (loan)

+On 8 January 2025, Kerr joined Liverpool on loan for the remainder of the 2024–25 season.
+On 18 July 2025, it was announced that Kerr had joined Liverpool permanently on transfer.

 International career

 Kerr has represented Scotland at the under-15 and under-17 levels including the group stage of the 2014 UEFA Women's Under-17 Championship.
 Her UEFA competition debut was on 9 October 2014 against Montenegro.
 Samantha has also represented Scotland at the under-19 level at The Euros and The La Manga Cup in Spain.
 She was added to the full Scotland squad for the first time in November 2018, and was one of two uncapped players picked for the 2020 Pinatar Cup.
 Kerr made her full international debut in that tournament, playing the last 13 minutes of a 3–0 win against Ukraine on 4 March.